OpenAssetIO/OpenAssetIO/README.md

 The CY22 image contains all dependencies currently required for building OpenAssetIO.
-For example, to build and install the C/C++ component of OpenAssetIO (by default  to a `dist` directory in the repository root) via a container, from the repository root run
+For example, to build and install the C/C++ component of OpenAssetIO (by default  to a `dist` directory under the build directory) via a container, from the repository root run

 ```shell